shn2016/leetcode-javascript/Easy/README.md

 # Leetcode - Javascript - Easy

-Currently working on easy leetcode problems, and I have now finished 76 of them (almost 285), while some problems are not supported in Javascript.
+Currently working on easy leetcode problems, and I have now finished 82 of them (almost 285), while some problems are not supported in Javascript.

+## Process
+* The plan is to solve 5 to 10 easy problems everyday, and use no more than 20mins for every question.
+* `7 March 2019`: While most of easy problems now wont take me long time to figure out, and more concentration is on optimising.
+I am consideering start some Medium problems now.

 ## Thinking
 * Most of answers can be solved by writing for loop or while loop;
 * the key is to optimize the algorithm;
 * Obejects involved are array, string, stack, tree and listNode;
 * There are algorithms I might use, such as O(n), dp or some else, I should do some research about it;
-*
-* The plan is to solve 6 to 10 easy problems everyday, and use no more than 20mins for every question.

 ## Solution Reference
 | # | Title | Comment |